yakiyang/MovieBot/README.md

         * Input: `yes` or `no`
             * if  `yes`
                 * Reply: "Which movie do you want to know?(enter a movie name)"
-                * Input: A movie name (list above)
+                * Input: A movie `name` (list above)
-                * Reply: Some information of the movie
+                * Reply: Some information of the movie and ask "If you want to know more about this movie enter movie video or movie trailer to see the movie trailer enter movie photo or movie picture to see more photo enter similar movie to see get some similar movie
+If you don't need more information enter return"
+                * Input: "`video` or `photo` or `similar`" until `return`
             * if`no`
                 * return to user